rhd-gitops-example/deployment-pipelines/Example.md

  ## Download your Gihub Access Token

  The [`create-github-status-task`](#create-github-status-task) needs Github user's access token to update Github repo status.
-You will create a Kubernates secret from the downloaded access token later in the Tutorial.
+You will create a Kubernetes secret from the downloaded access token later in the Tutorial.

  Go to https://github.com/settings/tokens and generate an access token.
 Download and save it to `github-token.txt`.